andy5313/Connect4/README.md

 On the scoreboard we will see the list of playing games with the fields: Winner, counter of moves and duration of the game in minutes and seconds.

-During the game we need to be able to see who's turn it is.
-The app should be built in react technology and typescript.
-All the other technologies and libraries are up to you.
-Thinking out of the box and creativity will be very appreciated!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: